Travel Information: COVID‐19 Update

 To ensure the health and safety of all our guests, the following services remain temporarily closed:

-We know this is inconvenient and is contrary to our desire to do whatever we can to make your stay comfortable and easy, but we hope that this action will help flatten the curve, and keep you safe.
+We know this is inconvenient and is contrary to our desire to do whatever we can to make your stay comfortable and easy, but we hope that our actions will continue flatten the curve, and keep you safe.

 We continue to monitor the evolving situation and will be keeping this policy under review.